OpenEngr/engrXiv-print-count/README.md

 ## Set variables

-Set the API access token as `apiToken` and the base URL for the API as `api`
+Set the API access token as `apiToken`